leandrofarinha8-lang/DEEC-Music-Game/README.md

 frequency2 duration2  <br>
 ...

-Note: a frenquency o 0 is equal to a pause.
+Note: a frenquency of 0 is equal to a pause.